 That's not to say that Whedon neglects drama.
 I've not previously been that on board with the voices saying that Tom Hiddleston is one of Britain's best young actors, largely because I despised Archipelago in a way so profound that thinking about it makes me cross.
 His role in Thor didn't do a great deal to win me over, but he's flat out fantastic here.
 One problem with the film is that the army that Loki commands, and the reason he has recruited them, never feels all that credible, but Hiddleston's performance, which bristles with megalomania but never crosses into camp, is so good that he alone makes Loki a credible threat.
 His scene with Scarlett Johannson in the middle of the film is some of the best acting I've seen in a superhero movie.

 The rest of the cast generally do fine work too.
 Downey is completely comfortable in Tony Stark's skin at this point, and he makes for a solid anchor.
 Chris Hemsworth raises his game from Thor, and plays especially well off Downey.
 Chris Evans evolves his square jawed hero a bit as Captain America, and grows organically into the leadership role, his performance promises interesting things for the modern-set Captain America 2.
 On the slight downside, Johannson is as weak as ever as Black Widow.
-For some reason I just can't see past Scarlett Johannson the actress to her characters (I think it's because she's kind of a shitty actress), also disappointing is Jeremy Renner whose Hawkeye, introduced via a short scene in Thor, develops little personality.
+For some reason I just can't see past Scarlett Johannson the actress to her characters.
+Also disappointing is Jeremy Renner whose Hawkeye, introduced via a short scene in Thor, develops little personality.
 Counter to those disappointments is a strong supporting cast; the aforementioned Paltrow, as enjoyable as ever as Pepper Potts, Samuel L. Jackson, oozing effortless cool as Nick Fury, Stellan Skarsgaard making the best of a plot convenience role, Cobie Smulders giving some personality, and hotness, to an expository part and Clark Gregg, whose part as Agent Colson is beefed up and lends the film both laughs and surprising emotional weight.

 The big surprise, however, is Hulk.
 Twice Marvel has tried, and frankly failed, to make Hulk a viable big screen presence.
 Neither Ang Lee's po-faced pyschodrama with occasional plasticine looking CGI nor Louis Leterrier's action heavy reboot really worked, but Whedon finds the sweet spot, and discovers that it is in making Hulk a useful cameo player rather than the centre of a narrative.
 As Bruce Banner, Mark Ruffalo finds the conflicted note that Edward Norton never really managed, but it's when Hulk appears in the film's gigantic third act set piece that the film hits some of its most kickass, and most unexpectedly hilarious, moments.